mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial13/README.md

 float lat2 = 36.1192872988;
 ```

 These define the upper left hand and lower right hand coordinates of our desired map extents.
 In the dataset, we were given lat long coordinates of each data point.
-In order to display these in our canvas window we need to convert them proprotinally the extents of the window.
+In order to display these in our canvas window we need to convert them proportinally to the extents of the window.
 If you think about it, a lat long coordinate of 37.1, 36.2 does not mean much to Processing if there are no reference points.
-The above lines of code simply provide us with two reference points so that we can locate the data with respect to these reference points.
-If we consider the upper left hand corner of the map extents the upper left hand corner of our window and the lower right hand corner of hte map extents the lower right hand corner of the window, we can proportionally place our data points between these two points within the rectangle that is our canvas window.
+The above lines of code simply provide us with two reference points so that we can locate the data with respect to these corners.
+If we consider the upper left hand corner of the map extents the upper left hand corner of our window and the lower right hand corner of the map extents the lower right hand corner of the window, we can proportionally place our data points between these two points within the rectangle that is our canvas window.
 This is how we will place the data on our sketch's "map".

 The next few lines of code you'll see are ```line 21 - line 22``` that simply tell processing that we would like our window to be 740 x 542 pixels and that we would like to run through the draw code 10 times per second.